 Can bipolar disorder be cured?
 Unfortunately, like most other chronic mental health disorders, bipolar disorder can’t be completely eradicated or fixed.
 It is based on inborn differences in brain chemistry and function that can’t be permanently changed.
 However, bipolar disorder can be successfully managed to the point that people are mostly or completely symptom-free for long periods of time.
-The key factor that determines whether a person experiences worsening mood episodes over time or has only minor symptoms is whether they receive proper bipolar disorder treatment.
+The key factor that determines whether a person experiences worsening mood episodes over time or has only minor symptoms is whether they receive proper treatment.

 Therapy for bipolar disorder is an important part of any treatment plan.
 In therapy, people can process trauma, learn how to recognize the signs of impending mood episodes and gain insight into behavior patterns that either worsen or improve bipolar symptoms.

-Psychotherapy is an essential component of treatment for bipolar disorder.
 People with bipolar disorder can benefit from different therapeutic styles, but successful bipolar disorder therapy should include an educational component to help people learn:

 - How to recognize the warning signs of oncoming mood episodes

 - The effects of certain behaviors on bipolar symptoms

 - Consequences of discontinuing medication or treatment